More than a calorie

 Instead of eating to lose something, we can try eating to gain something.

-Instead of a focus on cutting calories, we can focus on increasing nutrients.
-When choosing foods higher in nutritional value, we are giving our bodies plenty of vitamins, minerals, fibre, protein and healthy fats from different food groups.
-Naturally, with so many nutrients packed into these foods, there's not so much room for extra calories.
+Instead of a focus on cutting calories, we can focus on increasing variety.
+When choosing a variety of foods we are giving our bodies a variety of vitamins, minerals, fibre, protein and healthy fats from different food groups.